phetsims/reactants-products-and-leftovers/doc/model.md

---

-Description of the model used in "Reactants, Products and Leftovers"

-OVERVIEW
+# Reactants, Products and Leftovers - model description

 A chemical reaction is a process that leads to the transformation of one set of chemical substances (reactants) to another (products).
 We refer to the reactants